robinisblank/knowledge-base/CompTIA A+ Core 1 (220-1101) - Total Seminars/18 - Mobile Devices.md

 - Airplane mode turns off anything that makes radio frequencies (e.g., 802.11, NFC, and Bluetooth).

 ## Touring Android
+- Android devices are highly customizable.
+- The Android Home Screen shows only the apps you choose.
+- Swipe down to view notifications and access quick settings.
+- Install apps via the Google Play Store.
-- No notes needed.
+- Change app permissions individually if needed.
+- Android devices require a Google account; additional accounts can be added.
+- Before a factory reset, delete all accounts to prevent the device from locking.
+- Location modes affect battery life; high accuracy uses GPS and drains the battery faster.

 ## Virtual Reality
-- Virtual Reality (VR) is a complete virtualized environment.
+- Virtual Reality (VR) is a completely virtualized environment.
 - VR will include a headset that detects head movements (tracking).
 - Augmented Reality (AR) places virtual objects in the real world.
+- AR takes a view of the real world and adds in computer-generated audio and/or video.
+- Environments consisting only of computer-generated video and audio are called VR.